 Mortgage Pre-Approval versus Mortgage Pre-Qualification

-Based upon my experiences in selling real estate and helping buyers obtain mortgage financing, Mortgage Pre-Qualification is generally a process where a buyer contacts a Mortgage Lender/Mortgage Rep, often on the phone, who then asks the buyer to provide some information such as current address and how long living there, social security number in order to obtain a credit report, down payment amount and annual income.
+Based on my experiences in selling real estate and helping buyers obtain mortgage financing, Mortgage Pre-Qualification is a process where a buyer contacts a Mortgage Lender/Mortgage Rep, often on the phone, who then asks the buyer to provide some information such as current address and how long living there, social security number to obtain a credit report, down payment amount and annual income.
 I assume a credit check authorization form is signed by the buyer and faxed to the Mortgage Lender.
 After the credit check is ordered and received by the Mortgage Lender, the Mortgage Rep then estimates the amount of mortgage the buyer can afford and sends(via fax or email) a letter to the buyer with the title Congratulations, You Are Pre-Qualified, for a mortgage loan in the amount of $___________ and a purchase price of $__________.
-This is usually done within a half hour or so of the initial phone call, and at best can be described as an estimate of borrowing ability, and not Mortgage Pre-Approval.
+This is usually done within a half hour or so of the initial phone call, and at best can be described as an estimate of borrowing ability and not Mortgage Pre-Approval.

-The Buyer does have a Pre-Qualification letter, but how reliable is it if important information such as income, debts and assets, while assumed to be correct and accurate, have not been verified with copies of paystubs, savings account statements, charge card statements, etc.?
-Yes, it is possible that the buyer provided correct information and will obtain a mortgage commitment when a mortgage application is submitted.
+The Buyer does have a Pre-Qualification letter, but how reliable is it if essential information such as income, debts, and assets, while assumed to be correct and accurate, have not been verified with copies of pay stubs, savings account statements, charge card statements, etc.?
+Yes, it is possible that the buyer provided the correct information and will obtain a mortgage commitment when a mortgage application is submitted.
 However, there are many circumstances where even though the information verbally provided is accurate, certain other details are not mentioned which may have a negative impact on the mortgage approval process; details such as income being off the books and not reported to the IRS, down payment being borrowed(not gifted from a family member), savings for the down payment only but no additional savings for real estate closing costs, cash reserves if required and perhaps inconsistency in work history to name just a few situations that can cause problems in obtaining mortgage approval.
 While Pre-Qualification letters like the previous example are common, not all Mortgage Lenders provide Pre-Qualification letters in that manner.

 Help yourself negotiate for a better home purchase.